-The Funds are offered through certain approved financial intermediaries (and their agents).
+Methods of Buying Through a The Funds are offered through certain approved financial intermediaries (and their designees).
 The Funds are also offered directly.
-A purchase order placed with a financial intermediary or its authorized agent is treated as if such order were placed directly with the Funds, and will be deemed to have been received by the Funds when the financial intermediary or its authorized agent receives the order and executed at the next NAV (plus any sales charge, as applicable) calculated by the Funds.
-Your financial intermediary will hold your shares in a pooled account in its (or its agent's) name.
-A Fund may pay your financial intermediary (or its agent) to maintain your individual ownership information, maintain required records, and provide other shareholder services.
+A purchase order placed with a financial intermediary broker-dealer or or its authorized designee is treated as if such order were placed directly with the Funds, other financial and will be deemed to have been received by the Funds when the financial intermediary intermediary or its authorized designee receives the order and executed at the next NAV (plus any sales charge, as applicable) calculated by the Funds.
+Your financial intermediary will hold your shares in a pooled account in its (or its designee's) name.
+A Fund may pay your financial intermediary (or its designee) to maintain your individual ownership information, maintain required records, and provide other shareholder services.
 A financial intermediary which offers shares may charge its individual clients transaction fees which may be in addition to those described in this Prospectus.
 If you invest through your financial intermediary, its policies and fees may be different than those described in this Prospectus.
 For example, the financial intermediary may charge transaction fees or set different minimum investments.
 Your financial intermediary is responsible for processing your order correctly and promptly, keeping you advised of the status of your account, confirming your transactions and ensuring that you receive copies of the Funds' Prospectus.
 Please contact your financial intermediary to determine whether it is an approved financial intermediary of the Funds or for additional information.
+The Fund has authorized one or more brokers to receive on its behalf purchase orders.
+By Mail The Funds will not accept payment in cash, including cashier's checks.
+Also, to prevent check fraud, the Funds will not accept third party checks, Treasury checks, credit card checks, traveler's checks, money orders or starter checks for the purchase of shares.
+All checks must be made in U.S. dollars and drawn on U.S. financial institutions.